Handbook Detail Page

 • hazards making it unsafe for a student to walk to school cannot be mitigated;

-To start service or change service, the parent/guardian needs to ask the school bus coordinator to prepare a Bus Run/Stop Change Request and forward it to the district Transportation Department.
+To start service or change service, the parent/guardian needs to ask the school office professional to prepare a Bus Run/Stop Change Request and forward it to the District Transportation Department.
 The request will then be reviewed by the Transportation Department.
 If it is concluded that the student is eligible, a stop may be added or the child may use an existing stop.

 Transportation outside the student’s primary school of attendance (PSA): Students enrolled in a school outside of their primary school of attendance (PSA) will be eligible for transportation services if their enrollment is due to participation in a specific district-required program.
 The district will determine busing boundaries for the programs.
 The bus stop may be eliminated if the program has been discontinued or the student moves.